 The library has plenty of space for students to study alone or in groups.
 Our first two floors are for group study, with the two floors above for those who prefer quiet.

 Your teachers and faculty may place copies of the assigned readings and projects on reserve and make them available through the library.
 These reserved items can be online or in hard copy.
-If you have questions, please ask at the Information Resources Support Center.
+If you have questions, please ask at The Help Center.

 Teaching Materials Center (TMC)